 Introduction

-With visuals accounting for a significant portion of web content, image optimization for SEO has become a vital part of digital marketing strategy.
-Whether you run a blog, eCommerce site, or portfolio, how you handle your images can directly affect your search rankings, load speed, accessibility, and traffic.
+With visuals accounting for a significant allocation of web content, angel access for SEO has become a fundamental part of digital business strategy.
+Whether you run a blog, e-commerce site, or portfolio, how you handle your images can affect your search rankings, page speed, accessibility, and traffic.

-In this in-depth guide, we’ll cover everything you need to know to optimize images for SEO in 2025 — from file formats and naming conventions to lazy loading and structured data.
+In this all-embracing guide, we’ll provide you with you charge to apperceive to optimize images for SEO in 2025, from book formats and allotment conventions to apathetic loading and structured data.

 Why Image SEO Still Matters in 2025